Almond vs Walnut - Health impact and Nutrition Comparison

-While both walnuts and almonds are very high in calories, walnuts contain 75 more calories per every 100g serving.
-One hundred gram servings of walnuts and almonds contain 654 and 579 calories respectively.
+While walnuts and almonds are both very high in calories, walnuts contain 75 more calories per every 100g serving.
+One hundred gram servings of walnuts and almonds contain 654 and 579 calories, respectively.

-Nuts are a great source of high quality protein.
-Both of these nuts contain large levels of all essential amino acids, however, almonds are higher in almost all of them except methionine.
+Nuts are a great source of high-quality protein.
+Both of these nuts contain large levels of all essential amino acids; however, almonds are higher in almost all of them except methionine.
 Almonds are significantly richer in proteins overall.

-Unlike almonds, walnuts are an incredible source of omega-3 fatty acids, containing 9g of alpha-linolenic acid in every hundred gram serving.
+Unlike almonds, walnuts are an incredible source of omega-3 fatty acids, containing 9g of alpha-linolenic acid in every hundred-gram serving.

 Walnuts and almonds, being plant-based products, contain no cholesterol.

 The carbohydrate breakdown of walnuts and almonds is similar, high in dietary fiber.
 Sucrose is the predominant sugar found in both of these nuts.
-Other simple carbohydrates found in smaller quantities are glucose, fructose and starch.
+Other simple carbohydrates found in smaller quantities are glucose, fructose, and starch.

 Additionally, almonds contain small amounts of maltose and galactose.

 Looking at the daily values of vitamins these nuts can provide, walnuts supply four times more Vitamin B6 and two times more vitamin B1 when compared to almonds.
-At the same time, almonds are significantly richer in Vitamin B2, containing almost eight times more of it.
+At the same time, almonds are significantly richer in Vitamin B2, containing almost eight times more of this vitamin.
 Vitamin B3 and vitamin E can also be found in almonds in larger amounts.

 Walnuts and almonds do not contain vitamin B12 and vitamin D.

-Almonds are the clear winner in this category, containing large amounts of calcium, magnesium, potassium, phosphorus, iron and choline.
+Almonds are the clear winner in this category, containing large amounts of calcium, magnesium, potassium, phosphorus, iron, and choline.

 The calcium content found in almonds is almost three times higher when compared to the calcium content of walnuts.

-Walnuts, on the other hand, are richer in copper, manganese and selenium.
+Walnuts, on the other hand, are richer in copper, manganese, and selenium.